 16) You need to verify that you have access to both MS Visio and MS Access, two software programs that are not normally included with the MS Office suite.
 Are they on your computer?
 If not, go to a STSG computer lab and prove that you find and start these programs.
 If you are not on campus, try to find these products on a computer, such as your friend's computer, a library, or work computer.
 These products are not on the UIowa Virtual Desktop.

-If you need or want to, you can install these products on your own computer by downloading them for free from the Microsoft Imagine website.
+If you need or want to, you can install these products on your own computer by downloading them for free from the Microsoft Azure website (formerly known as "Imagine.")
+Students can now sign-up for an Azure account at https://azureforeducation.microsoft.com/devtools using their HawkID.

-You should have received a userid and login from this Microsoft Imagine website, initiated by STSG, for you to be able to access the Microsoft Imagine website.
-For whatever reason, this email often ends up in students "junk" mailbox, so make sure to check for it in "junk."
-Go ahead and access Imagine, download MS Visio 2016, and install it onto your computer.
+Go ahead and access Azure, download MS Visio, and install it onto your computer.
 If you already have this product, try downloading another product.
 Remember to record the license number (some products will have these).
-If needed, download and install Microsoft Access 2016 (note, if you are going to be installing Office 2016, you might not need Access 2016 separately.)
+If needed, download and install Microsoft Access (note, if you are going to be installing Office, you might not need Access separately.)
 If you are a Macintosh owner, neither product can be installed in Mac OS.
 Instead, consider buying an emulator, such as VMware or Parallels, creating a virtual PC, and then installing Visio and Access.
 STSG and ITS can help with these installs.
 Get starting now!
 Don't wait until the day that assignments are due.

 17) We will be using a visualization software product called "Tableau" later in the semester.
 If you plan to work from a College of Business lab computer, verify that you can open Tableau.
 If you plan to work from your own computer, you will eventually need to install Tableau.
 There is both a PC and a Mac version of Tableau available.
 Here are the instructions from Tableau about how to get and install this product: